msteenhagen/reading/index.md

 8. In which section can I find the heart of the argument?

 ### Mining, Searching, Scanning (15 minutes)
 Now it is time carefully to read the abstract, if there is one.
+Answer the following questions based on a selective scanning, searching, and mining of the text.

 1. What is the central claim defended? (_Paragraph answer desirable_)
 2. Who is the main opponent?